chjch/LAA4356/tutorials/4-raster_analysis_design.md

 Recall we have learned the basics about the raster format in [Tutorial 3](3-raster_geoprocessing.md#1-understand-data-in-the-raster-format).
-Now, let's dive deeper to get a better understanding about [Raster Dataset Properties](https://tinyurl.com/cw8fxab7).
+Now, let's dive deeper and get a better understanding about [Raster Dataset Properties](https://tinyurl.com/cw8fxab7).
 In this section we will talk about (1) _extent_, (2) _spatial reference_ and
 (3) _raster information_.

-> :bulb: Where to see properties of a raster dataset?<br>
+> :bulb: **Where to see properties of a raster dataset**?<br>
 > You can access raster dataset properties through by <ins>right clicking</ins>
 > the raster either in the **_Contents_** pane or the **_Catalog_** pane.